o4b-eth/awesome-rocketpool/README.md

-**IMPORTANT:** superphiz did not create this content and I do not curate it.
-I accepted custody of this content as a temporary custodian for someone who could no longer maintain it.
-Please understand that this content may be out of date, and please offer to take stewardship of this if you are a good candidate. -phiz 2021-11-27
+**IMPORTANT:** I have volunteered to maintain this repository, taking it off the hands of someone who can no longer maintain it.
+I am slowly updating the content, however please understand that it may be inaccurate or out of date.
+Any community contributions are most welcome! -o4b 2022-11-03

 <div align="center">
 	<div>